Tag

 A Smartwatch that Reminds You to Drink Water .png

 A way to create a smartwatch that reminds you to drink water is by incorporating sensors that measure the amount of water you consume throughout the day.
 The watch could then remind you to drink water at regular intervals through vibrations, messages on the screen, or even a voice assistant.
 It’s important to make the watch user-friendly and visually appealing, taking into consideration the size, style, and interface that would be most intuitive for users.
-This is a solid learning project for students exploring wearable tech and product design.

 15. A Book Stand that Holds Your Book Open for You